joolstorrentecalo/gitlab-foss/doc/development/database/loose_foreign_keys.md

 ### Remove the foreign key

 If there is an existing foreign key, then it can be removed from the database.
-This foreign key describes the link between the `projects` and `ci_pipelines` tables:
+As of GitLab 14.5, the following foreign key describes the link between the `projects` and `ci_pipelines` tables:

 ```sql
 ALTER TABLE ONLY ci_pipelines